Korean Martyrs: Recognition

 More than 10,000 martyrs died in persecutions which extended over more than one hundred years.
 Of all these martyrs, seventy-nine were beatified in 1925.
 Twenty-four others were beatified on 6 October 1968.
 They had died in the persecutions of 1839 (Ki-hae persecution), 1846 (Pyong-o persecution) and 1866 (Pyong-in persecution).
 All together, 103 martyrs were canonized by Pope John Paul II on 6 May 1984.
 In breaking tradition, the ceremony did not take place in Rome but Seoul.
 Their feast day is September 20.

-From the last letter of Andrew Kim Taegŏn to his parish as he awaited martyrdom with a group of twenty persons:
+Andrew Kim Taegŏn wrote to his parish as he awaited his execution with a group of twenty persons:

 In the early 1870s, Father Claude-Charles Dallet compiled a comprehensive history of the Catholic Church in Korea, largely from the manuscripts of martyred Bishop Antoine Daveluy.
-The Korean Martyrs were known for the staunchness, sincerity, and number of their converts.
+The Korean Martyrs were known for their staunchness, sincerity, and number of their converts.
 An English lawyer and sinologist Edward Harper Parker observed that:

 Coreans [sic], unlike Chinese and Japanese, make the most staunch and devoted converts… The Annamese [Vietnamese] make better converts than either Chinese or Japanese, whose tricky character, however, they share; but they are gentler and more sympathetic; they do not possess the staunch masculinity of the Coreans.